expresspigeon/blog/src/content/posts/2012/spf-in-plain-english-and-a-few-internet-terms.excerpt.md

 The world of e-mail is a treacherous one.
-Every day, millions of people receive unwanted SPAM, whether it's product information that they never requested, a bogus offer from a Nigerian prince, or something even worse!
+Every day, millions of people receive unwanted SPAM, whether it&apos;s product information that they never requested, a bogus offer from a Nigerian prince, or something even worse!